Setting up a Drilldown is a two-part process:

-- Map your chart metrics (Drilldown Variables) to Dashboard Variables
+- Map your chart metrics (Drilldowns) to Dashboard Controls

-- Filter your chart(s) with the Dashboard Variables
+- Filter your chart(s) with the Dashboard Controls

 This is best explained with an example.
-I’ll start by showing you what our final dashboard looks like, then I’ll explain how to connect everything together.
+We’ll start by showing you what our final dashboard looks like, then we’ll explain how to connect everything together.

-Interacting with the Monthly Activity chart updates two dashboard variables: the Calendar Filter and the Categorical Dropdown.
-The Dashboard Variables then update the Daily Activity chart.
+Interacting with the Monthly Activity chart updates two Dashboard Controls: the Calendar and the categorical Dropdown.
+The Dashboard Controls then update the Daily Activity chart.
 This gives us a zoomed-in view of our Activity by Activity Type.

 Let’s walk through how to set this up.
-To begin with, we have two charts and two Dashboard Variables already on this Dashboard:
+To begin with, we have two charts and two Dashboard Controls already on this Dashboard:

 - Monthly Activity, a chart grouped by month and activity type